 You just have to understand the limitations and the reasons why it might not be a good idea.

-Here's another video showing you how I poured a new garage floor over and old existing garage floor.
+Here's another video showing you how I poured a new garage floor over an old garage floor.

 If you liked this, please share.
 Thanks!